IULIAN-COSTEA/Countries_Ratings/README.md

 ####  2. Country Credit Rating results

 **XGBoost model** provided the best results across all evaluation metrics.
-Also, the training time was very good.
+Also, the training time was very good for this model when compared with the others.
 Unexpectendly, LightGBM model was the most computationally expensive.
+There is some overfitting present in some models.
+This should be handled by some further finetunning on the selected model.
 <br>
 <div align="center">
   <img src="images/yr_models_results.png" alt="Country Credit Rating - Models evaluation results">